Loading NuWatt Energy...

 NuWatt Bundle

 We design, install, and monitor your complete energy stack: solar panels, battery backup, and EV charger.
 One crew, one warranty, one app.
-Get a free quote before the 30C deadline.
+Get a free quote and we'll find the state and utility rebates you qualify for.

-The Section 30C EV charger tax credit expires June 30, 2026.
-This is NOT December 31 — it is a mid-year cutoff created by the OBBBA legislation signed July 4, 2025.
-To claim the credit, your charger must be both purchased and placed in service (installed and working) before June 30, 2026.
-We recommend scheduling installation by mid-May to allow time for permitting and inspection.
+The residential Section 30C EV charger tax credit expired June 30, 2026 — a mid-year cutoff created by the OBBBA legislation signed July 4, 2025 (not December 31).
+Only chargers purchased and placed in service on or before that date qualified.
+There is no federal residential credit for installations after June 30, 2026.

 The ChargePoint Home Flex is the best overall EV charger in 2026.
 It offers the highest power output (50A / 12 kW), adjustable amperage for any circuit, Alexa and Google Home integration, and an excellent app with energy tracking.
 For Tesla owners, the Tesla Wall Connector provides the best vehicle integration.
 For solar homeowners, the Emporia Smart Charger with Solar Capture Mode is unmatched.